Simon Palomares: Television and film

 Palomares has directed episodes of Neighbours and was second unit director on Totally Full Frontal.
 He has also provided voices in the video games Rome: Total War (2004) and Rome: Total War - Barbarian Invasion (2005).

-He recently completed work on the series Romper Stomper Next Gen for Stan Television and the series Australian Gangster to be aired in 2021.
+He worked on the series Romper Stomper Next Gen for Stan Television and the series Australian Gangster to be aired in 2021.

-Latigo (Whip) An award winning documentary about Cuban comedians was produced and directed by Simon and will be featured in the 2021 Spanish Film Festival around Australia.
+Latigo (Whip) An award-winning documentary about Cuban comedians was produced and directed by Simon and will be featured in the 2021 Spanish Film Festival around Australia.